jesse-jared-collab/jesse-jared-collab.github.io/publications.md

 "[Community as Socialist Value](/files/Community.pdf){:target="_blank"}."
 (2019) _Public Affairs Quarterly_ 33(3): 215-42.

 Socialists often appeal to community as a foundational value.
 However, few socialist philosophers have attempted to develop a detailed account of the concept.
 This paper remedies this oversight by providing a positive account of community _qua_ socialist value.
 According to this account, greater community is said to exist among the members of some groups to the extent that they have a greater disposition to enhance (and a weaker disposition to diminish) one another’s welfare.
 In defense of this account, the paper posits three _desiderata_ that any theory of community should satisfy.
 It then argues that the account successfully satisfies these _desiderata_ whereas the major rival accounts of community discussed in the literature do not.
+Finally, it argues that capitalism undermines community by pitting people against one another.
+Specifically, it identifies three ways in which capitalist markets make it so that people can only advance their interests at others’ expense.

 ## Book Chapters